nombrekeff/eskema/README.md

 ```

 ### ListField
-The other common usecase wis validating dynamic Lists.
-For this you can use the `FieldField` class.
+The other common use case is validating dynamic Lists.
+For this, you can use the `FieldField` class.

 This example validates that the provided value is a List of size 2, and each item must be of type int:
 ```dart